Last Updated: September 22, 2020

 You’ll also want to make sure that the model you buy has enough hose to reach your entire pool.
 You can always buy additional hose, but this isn’t just more added expense it also dilutes the vacuuming power of your pool cleaner.
 So, you’ll want to make sure that you buy a pool cleaner that when it gets into the far corners of your pool still has the juice to remove dirt and small leaves.

 Finally, but perhaps most importantly, you’ll want to find a pool cleaner that is compatible with the construction materials used for your pool.
 Some pool cleaners work with everything.
 Others don’t work well with fiberglass or vinyl pools.
 Others work best with concrete and tile pools.
 Matching the pool cleaner you buy with the kind of pool you own is a good, first step to determine whether your investment is a successful one.

 In general, suction-side pool cleaners are best for mid-sized debris like small leaves and dead insects.

-You’ll want to rightsize your cleaner’s intake to match the size debris you have to clean up.
+You’ll want to size your cleaner’s intake to match the size debris you have to clean up.
 Some suction-side pool cleaners can pick up dirt and sand.
 If you have a pool in a place where that’s the biggest issue, you’ll want to buy one of those.
-On the other hand, if you have pool that is fenced it, you might have a very light debris load.
-If that’s you, you can get away with a pool cleaner to match a much smaller collection need.
+On the other hand, if you have a fenced-in pool, you might have a very light debris load.
+In that case, you can get away with a pool cleaner to match a much smaller collection need.